Vigyann/WQU-Applied-AI-Lab-Deep-Learning-for-computer-vision/Traffic Flow Analysis using Yolo Model(image vision)/readme.md

-# 🚦 Traffic Analysis with YOLO & Real-Time Video Processing
+# 🚦 Traffic Analysis with YOLO & Real Time Video Processing

 ##  Project Overview
 This project is focused on **Traffic Flow Analysis** in collaboration with **WQU**, leveraging the **YOLO (You Only Look Once)** model for real-time object detection in traffic surveillance videos.